 Take, for instance, a marketing team that has been using ClickFunnels for long.
 They may resist switching to better ClickFunnels alternatives to avoid getting out of their comfort zone.

 As a result, a booming company may easily turn stagnant.
-And that's one of the major effects of the dark side of high employee engagement.
+And that's one of the major effects of the dark side of employee engagement.

 2. Creates a Feeling of Job Ownership

-It gives rise to a sense of job ownership which, when taken positively, can help employees outperform employers’ expectations.
+The company culture might give rise to a sense of job ownership which, when taken positively, can help employees outperform employers’ expectations.
 They may go beyond their limits to prove their worth.

 But on the dark side, these employees may get too possessive with their jobs.